TeamIceElemental-Telerik/NinjaAssassins/README.md

 7. Scoring – each card has different score

 Tactic Logic(optimal scenario)
+- try not to draw Ninja Assassin or use Green Ninja to defuse it, Fight – to try and beat them, Hide or Escape

 Game Goal :
 -  Be a ninja as a last man standing